meech-ward/Javascript-For-iOS-Developers/README.md

 };
 ```

 > Note: Remember that JSON stands for JavaScript Object Notation.
-Also remember that we convert JSON to a dictionary before we us the data in our iOS apps.
+Also remember that we convert JSON to a dictionary before we use the data in our iOS apps.

 Create an empty object: